-Having signed the appropriate forms, the Investigator will go through a few questions for administrative purposes and detailed questions related to your health.
+Once you have signed the appropriate forms, the Investigator will go through a few questions for administrative purposes and detailed questions related to your health.
 This will be followed by a brief medical examination.
 Your blood pressure, pulse and temperature will also be recorded.

 A number of blood tests will also be carried out which include tests for anaemia, tests to see how your liver and kidneys are functioning and tests to see if you have been exposed to HIV (the virus that leads to AIDS), Hepatitis B or Hepatitis C (viruses which affect the liver).
 In the event of you testing positive to any of these infections, we would inform you of the result and, with your permission, offer referral for medical review, confirmation of the result, and treatment if necessary.
+We may have to do an additional test at this stage to see if you have also been exposed to Dengue, Zika (Chikungunya if you are receiving both vaccines) or any related viruses in the past, based on you medical and/or travel history.
 You will also be asked to provide a urine sample to check for glucose (to exclude diabetes), protein and blood (which can indicate kidney disease).
 Women will also have a urine pregnancy test performed.